+13.7.4.
 Creation of Baroclinic Zones

 Cyclones and anticyclones tend to create or strengthen baroclinic zones such as fronts.
-This works as follows.
+This process is described below.

 Consider a train of lows and highs in a region with uniform temperature gradient, as shown in Fig. 13.52a.
 The rotation around the lows and highs tend to distort the center isotherms into a wave, by moving cold air equatorward on the west side of the lows and moving warm air poleward on the east side.